 Be sure to buy a type that lists canaries on the bag, since various sized

 pellets are made for different kinds of birds.
 There are suggestions listed on the bags as to how to convert

 a canary to eating pelleted food.
 If

 you feed the pelleted diet, then cuttlebone is unnecessary as the calcium

 source, but keep a cuttlebone or beak block in the cage for beak trimming.

-We sell Pretty Bird brand pellets for canaries.
+I sell Pretty Bird brand pellets for canaries.
 You can download a

 2 page PDF file with step by step instructions